 MU Alcohol Research Training Summer School & Internship

-The MU-ARTSS program is structured into a week-long didactic program (June 3-June 9, 2021) providing an intensive introduction to alcohol research followed by an 8-week research internship (June 10-July 30, 2021) in the lab of a MU-ARTSS professor.
+The MU-ARTSS program is structured into a week-long didactic program (June 2-June 8, 2022) providing an intensive introduction to alcohol research followed by an 8-week research internship (June 9-July 29, 2022) in the lab of a MU-ARTSS professor.
 The program is set up to provide an independent learning experience and offer the intern an opportunity to get a sense of a ‘grad school’ working environment.
 The internship is full-time with a stipend of $3,800.
 In addition, the University of Missouri will be providing room and board at no cost to the intern.
 However, travel costs are not covered and are the responsibility of the intern.
 Interns will receive 1 hour of academic credit (course title: Special Problems in Psychology, Psych 2950) from the University of Missouri which is paid for by the program.
+If you would like to have your credit transferred to your academic institution, some educational institutions require prior approval before the start of an internship if students wish to count the credit hour towards their degree.
+Applicants should check with their institution regarding any such requirements before accepting an internship position.
 MU-ARTSS aims to increase the pipeline of scientists among minority and nonminority undergraduates who are interested in pursuing careers in alcohol research and is supported by a grant from the National Institute on Alcohol Abuse and Alcoholism (NIAAA, R25AA023687), part of the National Institutes of Health.
 Applicants must be US citizens or permanent residents.

 The summer program will contain four components:

-1) A week-long didactic program held in the Department of Psychological Sciences from June 3–June 9, 2021.
+1) A week-long didactic program held in the Department of Psychological Sciences from June 2–June 8, 2022.
 Topics to be covered include both psychosocial and biomedical aspects of alcohol use and disorder, its causes, consequences and treatment.

-3) Weekly meetings with the MU-ARTSS group to update on the status of the project, professional development discussions, informal discussions on research topics led by postdoctoral and predoctoral fellows, and viewings and subsequent discussions of classic movies that portray the myriad of ways alcohol affects people’s lives.
+3) Weekly meetings with the MU-ARTSS group to update on the status of the project, professional development discussions, informal discussions on research topics led by faculty, postdoctoral and/or predoctoral fellows, and viewings and subsequent discussions of classic movies that portray the myriad of ways alcohol affects people’s lives.

 4) Structured activities as part of MU-SURP on campus, including seminars, training in the responsible conduct of research, and professional development.